 One day while visiting Beulah Beach, my wife and I headed over to look at the Sandusky Harbor Marina.
 As we walk out the dock, I’m looking at all these beautiful sailboats and feel like I’m shopping!
 I said to myself, “This is crazy!
 We can’t afford a big boat!”
 I didn’t notice it at first because of all the other sailboats, but as we got closer to the end of the dock, I saw a sixty-five-foot double-masted schooner!
 It was so big, it was moored at the end of the dock!
 Being a sailboat fan, I was wowed!
 Then we noticed a wood box with brochures about the boat.
 As I started reading, I got so excited, I almost fell off the dock!
 This boat belonged to a sailing ministry!!

 The boat was called “The Journey” and was part of B-About Sailing Ministry.
 They would take troubled kids out sailing and walk them through a program on boat safety, confidence building, and most importantly, share with them about the Love of Jesus!
 The next week I called the ministry, and we were invited to their next meeting at the marina.
 B-About Ministry is part of the Christian Boater’s Association (CBA), which is a larger body of folks who are Christians and love boating.
-We met about eight folks, and they were awesome friendly folk!
+We met Captain Chad and about eight others, and they were awesome friendly folk!
 What I was most impressed about was we hardly talked about boats–the focus was on Jesus!!

 Little boat–Big boat–Big FREE Boat–and a HUGE Praise the Lord!!!